All posts

 Being specific about gaps is more useful than listing features.

-• No multi-cluster topology yet.
-Fleet view gives you the aggregate dashboard and cross-cluster timeline in February.
-A true cross-cluster topology graph (tracing a service mesh request from cluster A to cluster B) is a Q2 target, not a launch feature.
-The rendering and the data model both need more work.
+• No cross-cluster topology yet.
+Fleet views give you the aggregate dashboard for problems, search, checks, and packages.
+A true cross-cluster topology graph (tracing a service mesh request from cluster A to cluster B) is on the roadmap, not a launch feature.

 • No Windows node support.
-The agent ships as a Linux container only.
+Radar ships as a Linux container only.
 We don't have Windows nodes in our test matrix, and we'd rather not claim support we haven't exercised.

-• Self-hosted below the Enterprise tier.
+• Self-hosted control plane below Enterprise.
 More on this below.

 The self-hosted question